nathaly619/bioconda-docs/README.md

 split out for simplicity and ease of maintenance.

-Why keep this separate from the from bioconda.github.io where the built docs are hosted?
+Why keep this separate from the from bioconda.github.io where the built docs live?
 Because this source code is relatively small, but the built docs are rather large.
-If we worked on the source over in bioconda.github.io, even if source lived on a different branch the full git history (including the large built docs) would always need to be cloned.
+If we worked on the source over in bioconda.github.io, even if the source lived on a different branch, every time it was cloned we would be pulling full git history (including the large built docs).
 This separate repo allows us to keep editing the documentation lightweight.

 ## Notes on pull requests